-According to our regulations a certain amount of time is allocated for the execution of each market order.
-If for any reason (for example, due to a lack of liquidity) an order cannot be fully executed within the allotted time, then it is executed partially, i.e. at a specified time part of the order size is executed, and the remaining part of the order is canceled with the client notified by a corresponding message.
+According to EXNESS regulations, a certain amount of time is allocated for the execution of each market order.
+If for any reason (for example, due to a lack of liquidity) an order cannot be fully executed within the allotted time, then it is executed partially, i.e. at a specified time part of the order is executed, the remaining part of the order is canceled, and the client is notified with a corresponding message.
 We will now examine this execution option in more detail.

 Let's assume a trader opens a "Buy 30 lots" position in EUR / USD, but the total amount for sale for this instrument in the "order book" is currently 21 lots.
 Correspondingly, after the time for the execution of the market order has expired, a buy order will be executed for the available amount at an average price (calculated on the basis of all positions in the "order book"), meaning that the Buy 21 lots EUR / USD position will be open to the client.

 Part of the order for the insufficient amount for this instrument will be canceled, and the trader will receive notification of this.